irmen/prog8/docs/source/programming.rst

     If the routine requires different arguments or return values, ``callfar`` cannot be used and you'll have to set up a call to ``jsrfar`` yourself to process this.

-callrom(bank, address, argumentaddress)      ; NOTE: specific to cx16 compiler target for now
+callrom(bank, address, argumentaddress)      ; NOTE: specific to cx16 target for now
     Calls an assembly routine in another rom-bank on the CommanderX16 The banked ROM is located in the address range $C000-$FFFF (16 kilobyte).
     There are 32 banks (0 to 31).